step16/hw3/README.md

-calc.go is intended to be a "same flavor" of lexing/parsing calculator as in https://github.com/xharaken/step2015/blob/master/calculator_modularize_2.py Please note that this is not a very canonical "Go" style.
-But this intentionally follows https://github.com/xharaken/step2015/blob/master/calculator_modularize_2.py nearly line-by-line and avoids concepts like interfaces, functors, or slices of strings.
+calc.go is intended to be a "same flavor" of lexing/parsing calculator as in https://github.com/xharaken/step2015/blob/master/calculator_modularize_2.py

+**Please note that this is not a very canonical "Go" style.**

+This intentionally follows
+https://github.com/xharaken/step2015/blob/master/calculator_modularize_2.py
+nearly line-by-line and avoids concepts like interfaces, functors, or slices of strings.